firstandthird/vision-nunjucks/README.md

 - __registerHelper(name, helper)__

   Takes in the name and function for a helper and then registers it in the managed environment.
+Calling _initEnvironment_ will purge these from the environment.